-Paul has experience in working with a range of clients, from university spinouts and startups to larger corporations, as well as foreign patent firms.
+Paul has experience in working with a range of clients, from university spinouts and start-ups to larger corporations, as well as with foreign patent firms.
 He particularly enjoys working with inventors to help identify potential new inventions, and advising clients on possible filing strategies.

 Paul joined J A Kemp as an associate in 2019 following over five years at another leading firm of patent attorneys.
 He is based in J A Kemp’s London office.